MaterializeInc/materialize/doc/user/overview/architecture.md

 ### Creating sources

-When Materialize receives a `CREATE SOURCES...` statement, it attempts to connect to a Kafka stream, which it plumbs into its local instance of Differential.
+When Materialize receives a `CREATE SOURCES...` statement, it connects to some destination to read data.
+In the case of streaming sources, it attempts to connect to a Kafka stream, which it plumbs into its local instance of Differential.
 You can find more information about how that works in the **Kafka** section below.